 The following links provide email addresses to contact persons in these areas:

-In Colorado Phoenix Multisport is a non-profit organization with similar goals as OSAT.
-They have chapters in Denver, Colorado Springs, and Boulder.
+Phoenix Multisport is a non-profit organization with similar goals as OSAT.
+Founded in 2006, they have chapters in nearly a dozen locations across the US.

 Patrick H has started a sober hiking group in Kitsap County, and is interested in meeting with other clean-and-sober hikers on the west side of Puget Sound.
 He was active in OSAT in the mid-1990s while living in Seattle, and is now living near the Hood Canal bridge.
 This group usually does hikes on Sundays after a regular Sunday AM meeting in Poulsbo.